-A similar disorder, known as acquired epidermodysplasia verruciformis, may arise in patients with impaired immunity, for example as a result of HIV infection, organ transplantation or a lymphoma.
+Acquired epidermodysplasia verruciformis is a result of HIV infection, organ transplantation or a lymphoma.

-EV is a lifelong disease.
-Even though lesions can be treated or removed as they appear, patients with EV will continue to develop these lesions throughout life.
-In many cases lesions may develop and remain unchanged for years.
-The greatest risk is that in 30-60% of EV patients these lesions will change into skin cancers; these are mostly squamous cell carcinoma and intraepidermal carcinoma; basal cell carcinoma and and adnexal tumours are less common.
+A major concern for patients with epidermodysplasia verruciformis is that in 30-60% of EV patients the lesions may transform into skin cancers; these are mostly cutaneous squamous cell carcinoma and intraepidermal squamous cell carcinoma.
+Basal cell carcinoma and adnexal tumours are less common.
 Malignant tumours are usually found in patients 30–50 years of age.

-Currently there is no treatment to prevent new EV lesions from occurring.
+Currently there is no treatment to prevent new lesions from occurring.
 The management of EV involves a combination of medical and surgical treatments alongside patient counselling, education and regular surveillance (especially if immunocompromised).

 See the DermNet NZ bookstore

-© 2018 DermNet New Zealand Trust.
+© 2019 DermNet New Zealand Trust.